 - 62% believe they are not aware of all the cyber threats they face.

 - 28% of SMEs who experienced cyber incidents did not know which data files were affected.

 “Perhaps the reason for these seemingly conflicting results lies in the fact there is disagreement on where the responsibility for cyber risk should rest,” said Andrew Taylor.
 “Respondents to our survey in Singapore and Australia were fairly equally divided – with about the same number believing the head of IT or the CEO should hold this role.
 This is in stark contrast to the results of our survey in Hong Kong SAR, where nearly double believe the head of IT rather than the CEO should be ultimately responsible.”

 “Chubb’s view is that cyber security is everyone’s responsibility, but should be led by someone who has the authority to effect change, and this needs boardroom or business owner oversight.”

 Cyber insurance – a lack of understanding

-The survey also uncovered a lack of understanding of cyber insurance with around 57% of SMEs in Singapore, Hong Kong and Australia not fully understanding the insurance solutions available, while 61% have never purchased cyber insurance.
+The survey also uncovered a lack of understanding of cyber insurance with around 57% of SMEs in Singapore, Hong Kong SAR and Australia not fully understanding the insurance solutions available, while 61% have never purchased cyber insurance.
 “Clearly, there is a need for more education about the value of cyber insurance.
 At Chubb, our value proposition is more than just the traditional ‘promise to pay’ – we offer enterprise-wide support solutions for the benefit of our Insured.
 That’s why we place emphasis on our preventive advice as well as our response support,” said Tim Stapleton, Senior Vice President, Cyber & Technology, Chubb Overseas General.